dibley1973/EventDispatcher/BlogPost_Pt1.md

             }
         }

 Now we have methods to add handlers to and remove them from our dispatcher lets provide some functionality to dispatch an event to any subscribed listeners.
-If the event passed is null then just bug-out of the method straight away, otherwise use the type of the event to look for handlers of that event in the dictionary, if there are handlers for the event, then invoke them!
+If the event passed is null then throw an exception straight away, otherwise use the type of the event to look for handlers of that event in the dictionary, if there are handlers for the event, then invoke them!

-        public void Dispatch(IApplicationEvent @event)
+    public void Dispatch<TEvent>(TEvent @event) where TEvent : IApplicationEvent {
-        {
         if (@event == null)
         {
-                return;
+            throw new ArgumentNullException("event");
         }

+        Delegate @delegate;
-            if (_applicationEventHandlers.ContainsKey(@event.GetType()))
+        if (_applicationEventHandlers.TryGetValue(typeof(TEvent), out @delegate))
         {
-                _applicationEventHandlers[@event.GetType()].DynamicInvoke(@event);
+            ApplicationEventHandlerDelegate<TEvent> callback = @delegate as ApplicationEventHandlerDelegate<TEvent>;
+            if (callback != null)
+            {
+                callback(@event);
+            }
         }
     }

 Theoretically all code that subscribes to the event dispatcher's events will detach their own handlers, but being aware that subscribing code may be not carry out this task we need to ensure all handlers are disconnected when this event dispatcher is disposed.
 For this we will add a `RemoveAllListeners` method which we will call from the `disposing` code path in `Dispose(bool)`.